Forbidden Dream

 Forbidden Dream (Korean: 천문: 하늘에 묻는다) is a 2019 South Korean historical drama film directed by Hur Jin-ho and written by Jung Bum-shik and Lee Ji-min.
+Screenplay by Choi Gun-ho.
 Based on a true story, it portrays Sejong the Great (Han Suk-kyu), king of the Joseon dynasty of Korea, and his relationship with his greatest scientist, Jang Yeong-sil (Choi Min-sik).
 It made its international debut at the 2020 New York Asian Film Festival in August 2020.

 Synopsis

 King Sejong (Han Suk-kyu), the greatest ruler in Chosun history seeks to enhance national prosperity and military power through astronomy with the help of his greatest scientist, Jang Yeong-sil (Choi Min-sik).
 For twenty years they forged a relationship but due to an incident, Jang Yeong-sil was removed from his post and disappeared completely.